Scare up some fun this Halloween by making Jack Skellington Fudge for all your favorite ghouls and goblins. It’s easy using a 2-ingredient recipe.

 To make these slightly spooky Halloween treats you need to make a batch of 2-ingredient white chocolate fudge which will be decorated using a black food coloring marker.

-Watch this video to see how to make Jack Skellington Fudge…
+Be sure to watch the video to see how to make Jack Skellington Fudge…

 How to make Jack Skellington Fudge